 Monitoring of infectious diseases

 In Poland the epidemiological situation of infectious diseases is monitored by the public health service (so called National Sanitary Inspection).
-It is formed from a ministerial agency – the Chief Sanitary Inspectorate, 16 regional health departments, and 356 local public health departments.
+It is formed by a ministerial agency – the Chief Sanitary Inspectorate, 16 regional health departments, and 356 local public health departments.